icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Switching log off may take several seconds, during which YAT is unresponsive (bug #459).
-- Running YAT for a long period, or creating many terminals, results in memory leaks, which result in a gradual increase of the memory consumption (RAM) (bugs #243, #263 and #336, root cause yet unknown, could even be a limitation of the memory management of the .NET runtime).
+- Running YAT for a long period, or creating many terminals, results in memory leaks, which result in a gradual increase of the memory consumption (RAM) (bugs #243, #263 and #336, root cause yet unknown, could even be a limitation of the memory management of the .NET Runtime).

+(Versions 2.2 and 2.3 have been skipped to emphasize update to .NET 4.x while still keeping the option to release the YAT 2.4.0 features (except plotting) on .NET 2.0 Runtime / 3.5 Framework.)

 YAT 2.1.0 :: 2019-10-04